|The Frankfurt-Tipp rating:|

 |Genre:||Adventure, Action, Fantasy|

-The Battle for Panem Goes to the Final Round.
-After everything President Snow (Donald Sutherland) has done to Peeta, Katniss (Jennifer Lawrence) wants his death.
-Although President Coin (Julianne Moore) actually has other plans with the "mockery", there is only one goal for Katniss: she wants to go to the Capitol in order to put an end to Snow's reign of terror with her own hands.
-For this she joins a task force around Gale (Liam Hemsworth) and Finnick (Sam Claffin).
-With the help of other resistance fighters, they make it to the Capitol.
-But Snow has already laid out several deadly traps there to kill Katniss once and for all and thus take away the hope of the insurgents.
-Shortly before her target, Katniss seems not to be up to her opponent, his bombs and mutations…
+The Battle for Panem enters its final round.
+After everything President Snow (Donald Sutherland) has done to Peeta, Katniss (Jennifer Lawrence) wants him dead.
+Although President Coin (Julianne Moore) actually has other plans for the mockingbird, Katniss has only one goal: she wants to go to the Capitol to single-handedly put an end to Snow's reign of terror.
+To do so, she joins a task force led by Gale (Liam Hemsworth) and Finnick (Sam Claffin).
+With the help of other resistance fighters they make it to the Capitol.
+But there, Snow has already laid out several deadly traps to kill Katniss once and for all, depriving the insurgents of their hope.
+Just short of their goal, Katniss seems no match for her adversary, his bombs and mutations after all.

-What also makes the film very interesting is the message behind all the action and the effects spectacle.
-What was already hinted at in the last film is now becoming clearer and clearer.
-The boundaries between good and evil are so blurred that in the end a victory over Snow would not necessarily be a victory for the inhabitants of Panem.
-And Katniss has to ask herself whether she wasn't just left in the belief that she was going her own way - or whether she was just very cleverly manipulated.
-Of course, their reaction is just as predictable as the unnecessary happy ending epilogue.
-But director Francis Lawrence succeeds very well in packing the ethical, political and moral questions that this story raises, despite all the clichés and predictability, in a gripping and clever way.
-The final, which was shot in Berlin in large parts, not only looks good and offers really good moments of tension, but it also doesn't offend the minds of the spectators.
-And this is not really a matter of course in a film of this genre.
+What also makes the film very interesting is the message behind all the action and effects spectacle.
+What was foreshadowed in the last film is now becoming more and more apparent.
+The lines between good and evil are blurring so much that in the end, a victory over Snow would not necessarily equal a victory for the people of Panem.
+And Katniss is left to wonder if she hasn't just been duped into thinking she's getting her own way and getting her own way - or if she's just been very cleverly manipulated.
+Of course, her reaction to this is as predictable as the unnecessary happy ending epilogue.
+But director Francis Lawrence manages very well to wrap up the ethical, political and moral questions this story raises in a gripping and thoroughly clever way, despite all the clichés and predictability.
+So the finale, shot in large parts in Berlin, not only looks good and offers really good moments of suspense, but it also doesn't offend the audience's intellect.
+And that's not really a given in a film of this genre.